albinwwells/Raster-Basics/README.md

   - `demHillshade`: create a hillshade from a DEM
   - `velocityAspect`: returns the aspect of velocity based on vx and vy
   - `velAspectAngle`: get the angle between two arrays of velocity aspect
+  - `velFlowlineAspect`: return the aspect of every pixel based on a shapely geometry flowline

 ## Example Base Functions
   - `glacierOutline`: uses a shapefile and raster array of ones to create a binary array of glacier terrain (1 is glacier, 0 is off-glacier)